AI Toolkit

 Use the agent

-Upload raw materials (meeting notes, WhatsApp exports, staff updates — multiple documents at once).
+Upload raw materials (meeting notes, WhatsApp exports, staff updates).
 Type: "Produce the report."
-The agent will ask for the donor name and time period, then generate the full structured document.
+The agent will ask for the donor name and time period, then generate the full document.

 Advanced: Multiple agents working together